robwilliams/cowtown/index.md

 <p>   </p>
 <p>And then you think about it, you refine it, you purify it and distill it all down to its essence: and You concentrate on just that One Thing that makes everything else follow, naturally...</p>
 <p>   </p>
-<p>You're not just going through the motions, let's just leave that to Ordinary People.</p>
+<p>You're not just going through the motions, let's just leave that to ordinary people.</p>
 <p>   </p>
 <p>   </p>
 <p>       </p>